Bra Size Calculator

 • Bra sizes that share a row are sister sizes, meaning they share the same cup volume (though they have different cup letters).
 For example, at a glance they’re all just different bra sizes.
 However, the row with bra sizes 36C, 38B, and 40A have something in common: they all have the same cup volume but have different band sizes.
 The same goes for the row with bra sizes 38H, 40G, 42F, 44E, 46D, and 48C.

-Bra Cup Sizes vs. Band Sizes
+Bra Cup Sizes vs. Band Size

 There are two primary components of bra sizes: the bra cup sizes and the band sizes.
 They’re also critical indicators of a proper fit.